Karlina08/DH199/DH199Draft/README.md

   * Recognizing competitor social media strategies and the effectiveness of their social media campaigns
 * As a result, the development and improvement of products, business operations, and consumer experience can be postively influenced through these analyzations.
 However, how do we intepret these mass amounts of data on our social media accounts?
 ## 💻 *Tutorial*
-This tutorial unconvers the basics of how brands can benefit through the storytelling of Instagram analytics through ***data visualizations*** via Tableau.
+This tutorial unconvers the basics of how brands can benefit through the storytelling of Facebook analytics through ***data visualizations*** via Tableau.
 ### *Installing Tableau Desktop*
 * [Tableau](https://www.tableau.com/why-tableau/what-is-tableau) is a visual analytics platform and is used for reporting and analyzing data.
 This tutorial is dedicated towards individuals that have not installed Tableau Desktop, and are looking to see if this data analyzation tool is right for them.
 Users must download Tableau Desktop and not Tableu Public to access web applications and data source connectors.
 If you are a student, tableau is free.
 [Click here](https://www.tableau.com/academic/students) to learn more.
 If you have a product key, [click here](https://help.tableau.com/current/pro/desktop/en-us/license_activation.htm).
 * **Step 1:** Visit [Tableau](https://www.tableau.com/products/desktop)